markquinn12/NodeDirectoryBackupUtil/README.md

 # NodeDirectoryBackupUtil
 Node.js utility to backup directories read from a .json file

+I periodically backup certain directories to dropbox or google drive shared folders.
+I sometimes get the annoying "File path too long" error.
+This utility is a way of getting around this error and also a quick way of backing up files.

 ####Pre-requisites
 You will need to install Node.js to run the utility and also GIT to be able to download from my repository.
 I use [chocolatey](https://chocolatey.org/) where available: